wduquette/joe/mdbook/src/patterns.md

 ```

 An instance pattern consists of the name of the desired type, followed by
 a map pattern for its fields.
-The pattern matches if all fields match,
+For the pattern to match:

-and if the given type name is the name of the value's type or one of its
+- The named type must match value's type or one of its supertypes.
-supertypes.
-(Supertype matching is not yet implemented.)
+  - Supertype matching is not yet implemented.
+- The value must have all of the specified fields.
+- The field patterns must match.

+Types are matched based on their names, i.e., in `let Thing{...} = thing;` the
+type will match if `Joe.typeOf(thing).name() == "Thing"`, ***not*** if
+`Joe.typeOf(thing) == Thing`.
+In other words, there is no requirement that
+the matched type is in scope; it is enough that the value being matched
+knows its type and that its type's name is the name included in the pattern.
+See [Unscoped Types](introspection.md#unscoped-types) for more information.

 ## Record Patterns